hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

     forces Packer to find an open device automatically.

 -   `enhanced_networking` (boolean) - Enable enhanced
     networking (SriovNetSupport) on HVM-compatible AMIs.
-If true, add `ec2:ModifyInstanceAttribute` to your AWS IAM policy.
+If `true`, add `ec2:ModifyInstanceAttribute` to your AWS IAM policy.

 -   `force_deregister` (boolean) - Force Packer to first deregister an existing